 1864 — Mr Jay Cooke a devoted Episcopalian and financier offered funds to help islanders build a church if the island residents would also raise funds.

-1864 – May — Mr Jay Cooke purchases the land where St Paul’s sits from Jose de Rivera.
+1864 – May — Mr Jay Cooke purchased the land where St Paul’s sits from Jose de Rivera.
 He held the title to the land until his death.

-1865 – The Cooke Mansion is completed and the Cooke family begins their annual May/June and September/October visits.
-The first group of clergymen arrive mid-summer to enjoy Gibraltar’s hospitality. (see Pollard pg 26) Jay Cooke invites clergy of all denominations and his friends to come to his island for a retreat.
+1865 – The Cooke Mansion was completed and the Cooke family began their annual May/June and September/October visits.
+The first group of clergymen arrived mid-summer to enjoy Gibraltar’s hospitality. (see Pollard pg 26) Jay Cooke invited clergy of all denominations and his friends to come to his island for a retreat.

 1865 Citizens of PIB and their Rector, the Rev Miles Kendrick, formed a “religious society” to be connected with the Protestant Episcopal church.

 October 8th 1865 the first services were held at St. Paul’s church and officiated by The Rev John Mills Kendrick, rector, (Episcopalian).
 Jay Cooke, Salmon Chase and many others attended.